-Due to a legislative change, IPAD no longer handles some of the issues related to official records, records retention schedules, and record disposal.
+Due to a legislative change, the Data Practices Office no longer handles some of the issues related to official records, records retention schedules, and record disposal.
 However, data practices issues may arise out of situations involving records management.
 The following summarizes the relevant statutory provisions.

 Official Records Act, Minnesota Statutes, section 15.17